Polar Bear Counting & Writing Mats for Preschoolers

 This activity is effortless to put together, and you will only need a handful of materials, which are:

-Place the pages and polar bear mini erasers in your math and writing centers, and invite your preschoolers to read the number on each page aloud, count the dots in the grid, select the same amount of mini erasers, place them on the ice, and trace and write the number.
+Place the pages and polar bear mini erasers in your math and writing centers, and invite your preschoolers to read the number on each page aloud, count the dots in the grid, select the same number of mini erasers, place them on the ice, and trace and write the number.
 They need to use dry-erase markers to trace and copy the number words.
 If they want to copy the word on a sheet of paper, they need to use pencils, markers, colored pencils, or crayons.

 How to Use The Polar Bear Mats